JetBrains-Research/astminer/README.md

 #### Import

-Astminer is available in [Bintray repo](https://bintray.com/egor-bogomolov/astminer/astminer).
+Astminer is available in the JetBrains Space package repository.
 You can add the dependency in your `build.gradle` file:
 ```
 repositories {
     maven {